CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     We need a few columns from Countries.

 19. In the **Data view** (bottom panel), click on the **double arrow** next to the **Countries** column.
 20. A panel opens.
-Select following columns:
+Select the following columns:

     a.
 CountryName